11 Effective & Natural Ways to Take Control of Dust Mites at Home

 But don’t worry, dust mites don’t bite!
 They’ve got pretty much skin flakes at home to survive on without having to bite you.
 One less thing to worry about.
 But the allergens they release can cause rashes to the skin.

-Tip #1: Get the temperature and the humidity levels down
+Tip #1: Get the temperature and humidity levels down

 The optimal temperature for dust mites to feast in is between 66°F to 86°F. All the places with humidity levels between 70% and 80% at your home will feel like heaven to these tiny bugs.
 No wonder they are found mainly in the place we spend most of our time: the bed.